damiendart/notes/photoshop.markdown

 For pencil work which I intend to ink digitally, I still use VueScan's _Line-art_ preset but don't bother with further fiddling in Photoshop, I just slap the pencil work into its own layer and go from there.

+Alternatively, for quick-and-dirty line-art or pencil work scanning for, say, posting onto Tumblr, I scan with VueScan's _Color_ or _Grey_ preset and then fiddle around with a _Levels_ adjustment layer in Photoshop.
+I find this method handles whatever image-resizing methods the various social media sites use better than the method above.